learn-co-curriculum/uci-mod-3-the-programmers-mindset/README.md

 _Mindfulness_ in programming, as with everything worth doing in life, is the key.
 It just _happens_ that we're going to build that supporting skill by doing programming.
-Most of the anti-patterns we discussed have lack-of-mindfulness at their root: coding while texting, pairing while browsing Instagram, copying random-dude420's solution from Stack Overflow.
-You're doing right when you're doing _work_, when it's hard, when you'd rather see what's up on Twitter, you're doing the _right thing_.
-Don't stop.
-Be mindful.
+Most of the anti-patterns we discuss have lack-of-mindfulness at their root: coding while texting, pairing while browsing Instagram, copying random-dude420's solution from Stack Overflow.
+You're doing right when you're doing _work_.
+When it's hard, when you'd rather do something mindless like social media, you're doing the _right thing_. ***Don't stop.*** Be mindful.

 ### Bravery

-Solving problems that no one has complicated before, or that have stymied the most brilliant humans ever to walk this earth is daunting.
-Who are you, who am I, who are we to dare such things?
-Human kind.
+Solving problems that no one has completed before, or that have stymied the most brilliant humans ever to walk this earth is daunting.
+Who are _you_, who am _I_, who are _we_ to dare such things?

+The human kind.

 The kind that descended the trees, harnessed fire, built civilizations in river valleys and put our footprint on the Moon.
-All of these were hard problems that all the geniuses and sages before couldn't solve, until someone dared to try.
+All of these were hard problems that all the geniuses and sages _before_ couldn't solve, until someone dared to try.
 Embrace uncertainty, but also embrace your inner warrior.
 You are in a battle against your own unknowing.
 You can win.